openjamoses/JSS-Replication/README.md

-# Technical Debts and Faults in Open-source Quantum Software Systems: An Empirical Study
+self-explanatory# Technical Debts and Faults in Open-source Quantum Software Systems: An Empirical Study

 ### Abstract